MCDReforged/PluginCatalogue/CONTRIBUTING.md

 - When modifying plugins, changes to the same fields in multiple plugins by the same author can be combined in a single PR;
 - When deleting plugins, multiple plugins of the same author can be combined in one PR.

-## Contribute scripts or workflows?
+## Contributing to scripts or workflows?

 - It is recommended to create an Issue first, describing the problem or request, and then create the PR associated with it;
 - All changes should be merged into the `master` branch.